We are open - safety is our top priority!

 Are Custom, Bruxism Mouth Guards Expensive?

 Custom mouth guards can sometimes be expensive.
 At Advanced Dental Care of Sarasota East, we work with you to determine the most affordable options for you and your family based on your needs.
-We accept most dental insurance plans and will work to create the right payment plans and solutions for you and your family.
+We accept most dental insurance plans and will work to create the right payment options and solutions for you and your family.
 If you want experienced, high-quality dental care in Sarasota, our team can deliver the right solutions for your needs.
 Give us a call today to schedule your appointment with us.
 We look forward to the opportunity to serve you.